cars10/elasticvue/README.md

 ## Browser Support

-Any current version of Chrome, Firefox and Edge (Chromium) should work without issues.
+Any current version of Chrome, Firefox and Edge should work without issues.
 Safari is mostly untested so your mileage may vary.

 ## Troubleshooting